(All product links below are my Amazon Affiliate links.)

 If you're using watercolors, there is less risk of clogging, but I still wouldn't take a chance.
 Believe me, I've been there.

 No worries, if you only dipped your brush in ink or watercolor and you forgot to clean it, and it was left out overnight or for a few hours and now the bristles are dry, there is hope.
 This happens to me all the time, and the good news is it's most likely fine.
 Just run it under warm water, you can use some brush cleaning soap to give it a better clean and just remember not to bend the tip while it's dry.
 Get it wet first and then gently clean the bristles.

 Oh boy, what did you do.
 Have I not warned you enough?
 I'm kidding, don't worry, there is a solution to this BIG problem.

 I've clogged 3 brushes, and last week I figured out how to fix them.
 Good old paint thinner and time did the trick.
 So watch the video and I'll show you how to revive your brush.
 Although if the ink has been sitting there for months, it may be time to say goodbye and get a new one.

 How to do lettering with brushes

-Next week on the blog, I will show you how to actually use these brushes to do your lettering.
+In part 2 of this little series I show you how to actually use these brushes to do your lettering.
 I'll show you a few tips and some worksheets that you can practice on right away.

 Also, don't forget to JOIN the FREE Facebook lettering group where letterers of all kinds can come together and ask the community for feedback and ask questions.
 Let's all learn together.